 I have two children and I am done making babies.
-I no this with no shadow of a doubt.
+I know this with no shadow of a doubt.
 Give me a newborn and I will coo and cluck and savour those cuddles, but I won’t hand them back and feel a hole that another baby needs to fill.
 My two kids are enough for me.
 Some days my children are too much for me!

 Some days the noise, the constant questions, the biting my tongue and counting to ten so I don’t loose my patience, it is all too much.